Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Prep101 vs Kaplan MCAT

-Our in-depth comparison of the MCAT prep courses from Kaplan and Prep101, with coverage of all the important topics
+Our in-depth comparison of the MCAT prep courses from Kaplan and Prep101

 Trying to decide between Prep101 and Kaplan for your MCAT prep?
 We know it can be tough.
 On the one hand, you’ve got Kaplan, the old school, tried and tested MCAT program that’s been around for decades.
 Then on the other hand, you have Prep101’s MCAT course, which is relatively new, but also getting a ton of buzz.
 So we get that the decision can be hard.
 In this guide, we stack these courses up side-by-side and break down everything you need to know about each course.

-Let’s start this article off by discussing pricing, which is pretty simple in terms of these two courses.
-While Kaplan offers about a half dozen different course options ranging from $2,000 up to $7,000, Prep101 has just one offering.
+Let’s start this article by discussing price, which is pretty simple with these two courses.
+While Kaplan offers four different course options ranging from $2,000 up to $3,300, Prep101 has just one offering.

-When you compare Prep101’s package against the most comparable package from Kaplan (their Live Online bundle), and you factor in discounts, you’re likely going to save $200 or more by going with Prep101.
+However, when you compare Prep101’s package against the most comparable package from Kaplan (their Live Online bundle), and you factor in discounts, the prices are about dead even (as they both frequently run sales).
+So it really just depends on what type of course you’re looking for.

-At their cores, both companies offer the same general slate of features: live classes, AAMC materials, homework assignments, workshops, prep books, and a few other small tools and resources.
+At the core of each MCAT program, they offer the same general slate of features: live classes, AAMC materials, homework assignments, workshops, prep books, and a few other small tools and resources.

 And even at that, both Kaplan and Prep101 offer a flexible class schedule, meaning you generally have assigned classes during the week that you need to attend, but you can take them whenever you want.